karlotness/adrt/docs/install.rst

 The package can also be built from source code, which is available from our `GitHub repository <https://github.com/karlotness/adrt>`__.
 This makes it possible to customize the compiler flags used when building the native extensions.
-In particular, OpenMP support can enabled as discussed :ref:`below <openmp-build>`.
+In particular, OpenMP support can be enabled as discussed :ref:`below <openmp-build>`.

 The code requires C++11 support to build and makes use of a few